The Enso Circle is more than just a symbol:

 You have those choices.

-Zen Buddhism and the creation of enso circles also have commonalities in terms of both requiring concentration that should not be interrupted.
+Zen Buddhism and the creation of Zen circles also have commonalities in terms of both requiring concentration that should not be interrupted.

-With both, you cannot pause and start again later; the session must be done from start to finish to be considered complete.
+With both, you cannot pause and start again later:

 Your enso circle must be closed or almost closed, while during meditation, the session is deemed complete when you have entered a mindless state.